MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/evaluate-generative-ai-app.md

 ## Create an evaluation with built-in evaluation metrics

 An evaluation run allows you to generate metric outputs for each data row in your test dataset.
 You can choose one or more evaluation metrics to assess the output from different aspects.
-You can create an evaluation run from the evaluation, model catalog or prompt flow pages in AI Studio.
+You can create an evaluation run from the evaluation, model catalog or prompt flow pages in AI Foundry portal.
 Then an evaluation creation wizard appears to guide you through the process of setting up an evaluation run.

 ### From the evaluate page